GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 ## GCP Project Setup

-Some hacks will need certain resources to be created before the hack starts.
-These could be enabling APIs, assigning permissions, creating buckets, databases etc. We expect these things to be automated through Terraform.
+Some hacks will need certain resources to be created in GCP projects, before the hack starts.
+These could be enabling APIs, assigning permissions, creating buckets, databases etc. We expect these things to be automated through **Terraform**.
 By default the scaffolding process creates empty placeholders for the Terraform configuration.
 You can edit those anyway you want to create the things required for your hack.

 ### Qwiklabs

 In principle we'd like gHacks to be executed in customer environments.
 That way the resources created can stay behind and people can carry on even after the event.
-However we're aware of the challenges of getting sandboxes available at customers, so gHacks are supported on a special Qwiklabs instance.
+However, we're aware of the challenges of getting sandboxes available at customers, so gHacks are supported on a special Qwiklabs instance.

 > **Warning**
 > At the moment Qwiklabs only support Terraform **1.0.1**, so make sure that your Terraform configuration only uses capabilities available for that version.
 Note that you can still use the latest version of the GCP providers, this only applies to the Terraform version used.